 Cross-Border Transfers of Personal Information

 We may process data in many countries.
-To conduct our business, and in accordance with this Statement, your Personal Information may be transferred by and between Crisis Cover in the United Kingdom and in Australia, to FocusPoint in the United States, and to other subsidiaries and third-party vendors of Crisis Cover and FocusPoint located worldwide.
+To conduct our business, and in accordance with this Statement, your Personal Information may be transferred by and between Crisis Cover in the United Kingdom and in Australia, to FocusPoint in the United States to the Healix Group of Companies and Thrive in the United Kindom, and to other subsidiaries and third-party vendors of Crisis Cover and those providers located worldwide.

 By purchasing a membership through us, you are consenting to us sending your information to overseas parties if required to provide you with medical and non-medical assistance.
 The countries we typically disclose your personal information to under these circumstances are generally located in the geographic regions you travelled during the duration of your membership.